vertikasingh123/paper-rag/README.md

 plausible things the paper simply doesn't discuss — or you will never find out how often the model invents an answer.

-`evals/gold_attention.json` is a 15-question set for *Attention Is All You Need*;
+`evals/gold_attention_v2.json` is the 50-question set for *Attention Is All You Need* — 10 each of `lookup`, `paraphrase`, `table` and `multihop`, plus 10 unanswerable, four of which are deliberate near-misses (training cost in dollars when the paper gives FLOPs; batch size in sentences when it's stated in tokens).
+Every evidence string is verified verbatim against the chunks this pipeline produces, so a miss is a retrieval failure and never a typo in the gold set.
 `python evals/fetch_paper.py` downloads the PDF it expects.

-Thirty questions takes about an hour to write and is the single highest-leverage hour in the project.
+Thirty-plus questions takes about an hour to write and is the single highest-leverage hour in the project.

 ## Layout